ashba93/sa-gsl/README.md

 # SA-GSL
-Official code for [Do We Need Deep Models or Just Better Graphs?
-Scalable Link Prediction through Simulated Annealing in Graph Structure Learning]().
+Official code for [SA-GSL: Simulated Annealing for Graph Structure Learning]().
 SA-GSL is an algorithm for **Graph Structure Learning(GSL)**.
 GSL is a family of data-centric learning approaches which jointly optimize the graph structure and the corresponding GNN models.

 ## Installation
 <!--